Ayman-ilias/Hey_Potu/DEPLOYMENT_VM.md

 - The application uses **port 1111** for the frontend
 - The backend runs on **port 3000**
 - All API calls are proxied through nginx, so you only need to expose port 1111
-- Database persists between restarts
+- Excel database file persists between restarts
-- SQLite is automatically installed inside the Docker container (no need to install on VM)
+- No native compilation - super fast Docker builds!

 ## Troubleshooting